am9zZWY/team-aqua/README.md

 2. Regression: Water Scarcity as Input -> Water Treatment as Output Is there a degree of regression?: -> "The higher the Scarcity, the higher the Water Treatment."
 3. ANOVA for categorizing and comparing regional water management strategies.

-#### 3. Compare countries

-Select countries with similar demographics or water withdrawal rates but differing in water stress.
-Analyze and contrast their water management strategies.

-Plot 3: Water Withdrawal on one axis and

-2. Water Withdrawal and Agriculture and Industry
-   -> it would be interesting to see if there are regions that are affected by water scarcity and where the water withdrawal is high
-    1.